lnalborczyk/phd_thesis/docs/02-chap2.md

 }

-\caption{Time course of the muscle fiber action potential (from Kamen \& Gabriel, 2010).}(\#fig:mfap)
+\caption{Time course of the muscle fiber action potential (Figure from Kamen \& Gabriel, 2010).}(\#fig:mfap)
 \end{figure}

 The MAP is followed by a *refractory period*, during which there is a decrease in membrane excitability.
-This refractory period can be further decoposed in an *absolute* refrctory period durinf which all $\text{Na}^{+}$ channels are closed, and a *relative* refractory period where some $\text{Na}^{+}$ channels are opent (but to a lesser extent thant before the musular impulse).
-Interestingly, this after-impule hyperpolarisation limis the frequency of MFAPs [@kamen_essentials_2010].
+This refractory period can be further decomposed in an *absolute* refractory period during which all $\text{Na}^{+}$ channels are closed, and a *relative* refractory period where some $\text{Na}^{+}$ channels are open (but to a lesser extent than before the MAP).
+Interestingly, this after-impulse hyperpolarisation limits the frequency of MAPs [@kamen_essentials_2010].

 #### The motor unit

 The *motor unit* is the smallest controllable muscular unit.
 It consists of a single $\alpha$-motoneuron, its neurosmuscular junction, and all the muscle fibers it innervates.
 The number of motor units and their *innervation ratio* (i.e., the number of muscle fibers per motor unit) can vary by muscle.
-For instance, large muscles have hundreds of motor units and an invervation of a few thousands whereas small muscles have thousands of motor units bu can have an innervation ratio of 10 to 20 per motor unit.
+For instance, large muscles have hundreds of motor units and an invervation ratio of a few thousands whereas small muscles have thousands of motor units but can have an innervation ratio of 10 to 20 per motor unit.

-#### Motor unit action potential

-Since multiple fibers can be innervated by a single motoneuron, the firing of a single motoneuron results in the simultaneous discharge of many muscle fibers.
-The **motor unit action potential** (MUAP) is the electric field resulting from the sum of the electric fiels emitted by each fiber of the motor unit.
+Because a single motoneuron can innervate multiple muscle fibers, the firing of a single motoneuron results in the simultaneous discharge of many muscle fibers.
+The *motor unit action potential* (MUAP) is the electric field resulting from the sum of the electric fields emitted by each fiber of the motor unit.
 In other words, it represents the spatiotemporal summation of individual MAPs originating from muscle fibers that are sufficiently close to a given electrode.
-This generates a *train* of MUAPs, called **motor unit action potential trains** (MUAPTs).
+This generates a *train* of MUAPs, called *motor unit action potential trains* (MUAPTs).
 The electric potential generated by this field is highly dependent of parameters such as the number of fibers, their length, the speed of conduction and position of the neuromuscular junction.

 \begin{figure}[H]